4.4. Geometry Groups¶

 4.4.1.1.
 Overview¶

-is a container of several elements.
+A Group is a container for several geometry elements.

-It contains the following functionality:
+It provides the following functionality:

 Functionality |